 Scripture:

-“For at that moment the sound of your greeting reached my ears, the infant John in my womb leaped for joy.”
-Lk.1:44
+Lk.1:44: “For at that moment the sound of your greeting reached my ears, the infant John in my womb leaped for joy.”
+(John leaps in the womb upon the presence of Mary.)

-Jesus calls for children to come to Him.
-We all called to be like children in having simple trust and faith in our relationship to God the Father.
+Lk.18:15: “People were bringing even infants to Him so that He might touch them, and when the disciples saw this, they rebuked Him.”
+(Jesus calls for children to come to Him.
+We are all called to be like children in having a simple childlike trust and humble faith in our relationship to God the Father.)

-Growth toward salvation comes from first stripping away all that is contrary to new life in Christ.
+1Pet.2:2: “Like newborn infants, long for spiritual milk so that through it you may grow into salvation.”
+(Growth toward salvation comes from first stripping away all that is contrary to new life in Christ.
 Secondly, this requires nourishment (pure spiritual milk that the newly baptized have received.
+Paul calls his followers not to be childish (naive) in viewing evil.)

 The early Church’s historical position against abortion: